BroadbandForum/yang/docs/index.typ

 union with the normal values.

-Enumerations SHOULD NOT be used in cases where a special value means "XXX or less" or "YYY or more", i.e.~where the special value indicates clipping.
+Enumerations SHOULD NOT be used in cases where a special value means "XXX or less" or "YYY or more".

 Example: